I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_pointerdata.md

 ## Members

+`uCBOffset`

+A UINT value that specifies the offset, in bytes, into the constant buffer that the <b>uCBID</b> member specifies to reach the data for the interface.

+Setting this member is equivalent to setting the first 12 bits of a 32-bit value (0x00000FFF).

+`uCBID`

+A UINT value that identifies the constant buffer that data for the interface is in.

+Setting this member is equivalent to setting bits 13 through 16 of a 32-bit value (0x0000F000).

 `uBaseSamp`

 A UINT value that specifies the index of the first sampler that is used by the class instance of the interface implementation.